Wear and Care Guide

 -

-Expiry Dates: Our contact lenses are all a polymer plastic and so will not themselves expire.
-However, once exposed to the air they should not be kept for longer than 1 year.
-This is partly due to slow dehydration of the polymer and partly due to risk of bacteria.
+Expiry Dates: Our contact lenses are all a polymer plastic and so will not themselves expire, however the saline that contact lenses are stored in does expire (expire dates are marked on the containers).
+Once exposed to the air they should absolutely not be kept for longer than 1 year.
+This is partly due to slow dehydration of the polymer and partly due to risk of bacteria forming.

 -